-- 3. Upon the filing of an information, the person's complete juvenile record shall be made available to the district attorney and the person's attorney. - G. 1.
-Upon the filing of an adult criminal information against such accused a person, a warrant shall be issued which shall set forth the rights of the accused person, and the rights of the parents, guardian, or next friend of the accused person to be present at the preliminary hearing, and to have an attorney present and to make application for certification of such accused person as a youthful offender to the district court for the purpose of presecution as a youthful offender. - 2.
+- attorney may elect to amend or dismiss the information and refile any or all charges in a delinquent petition. - 3.
+Upon the filing of an information, the person's complete juvenile record shall be made available to the district attorney and the person's attorney. - G. 1.
+Upon the filing of an adult criminal information against such accused a person, a warrant shall be issued which shall set forth the rights of the accused person, and the rights of the parents, guardian, or next friend of the accused person to be present at the preliminary hearing, and to have an attorney present and to make application for certification of such accused person as a youthful offender to the district court for the purpose of prosecution as a youthful offender. - 2.
 The warrant shall be personally served together with a certified copy of the information on the accused person and on a custodial parent, guardian, or next friend of the accused person.

 The court may inquire of the accused as to the whereabouts of his or her parents, guardian, or next friend in order to avoid unnecessary delay in the proceedings. - 3.
 When personal service of a custodial parent, guardian, or next friend of the accused person cannot be effected completed, service may be made by certified mail to such the person's lastknown address, requesting a return receipt from the addressee only.

-If delivery is refused, notice may be given by mailing the warrant and a copy of the accused's warrant information on the accused person by regular first-class mail to the address where the person to be notified refused delivery of the notice sent by certified Where the address of a custodial parent, guardian or next mail. friend is not known, or if the mailed copy of the accused's warrant and copy of the information on the accused person is returned for any reason other than refusal of the addressee to accept delivery, after a thorough search of all reasonably available sources to ascertain the whereabouts of a custodial parent, guardian, or next friend has been conducted, the court may order that notice of the hearing be given by publication one time in a newspaper of general order other means of service of notice that the court deems advisable or in the interests of justice.
+If delivery is refused, notice may be given by mailing the warrant person by regular first-class mail to the address where the person to be notified refused delivery of the notice sent by certified mail.
+Where the address of a custodial parent, guardian or next friend is not known, or if the mailed copy of the accused's warrant and copy of the information on the accused person is returned for any reason other than refusal of the addressee to accept delivery, after a thorough search of all reasonably available sources to ascertain the whereabouts of a custodial parent, guardian, or next friend has been conducted, the court may order that notice of the hearing be given by publication one time in a newspaper of general circulation in the county.
+In addition, the The court may also order other means of service of notice that the court deems advisable or in the interests of justice.